CoryGH/JSONPP/readme.md

 _replacer_

-The replacer argument may be an object of settings defined by their argument names.  **TODO**: not yet implemented, stub for `JSON.parse` style `replacer` hook.
+The replacer argument may be an object of settings defined by their argument names.  `JSON.parse` style `replacer` hook taking `(key, value)` arguments to filter elements being saved.

 _space_